Want to print a custom tearaway Calendar from your photos?

 We put together some hints and tips to make it easier!

 From Instagram: You can directly connect your Instagram to our uploader and upload your photos 50 at a time.
+To bulk select photos, click the first photo, hold down shift, and click the last photo.
 If you want your photos to appear in rough chronological order, scroll to the bottom and upload the oldest photos first.

 You can also search for specific Instagram photos by typing in keywords from their captions in the search bar: